kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+2018-07-15 (v6.0d):

+    Added 3 extra shortcuts (section Miscellaneous):
+	- Applies the "Keep minimum duration" setting to the selected subtitles
+    - Applies the "Default Subtitle Pause" setting to the selected subtitles
+    - Applies both the "Keep minimum duration" and the "Default Subtitle Pause" settings to the selected subtitles

+    Added an editing possibility for the shortcuts (added to the Settings menu).
+    - all items in the new section [Edit Shortcuts] were added to the language file
+	- if section [Main menu/Settings] of the language file item 09 was added to the language file
+	- for every language a translation of the shortcut descriptions (including some other info) was added: e.g. Shortcuts_English.txt where 'English' should be replaced by the actual language name.
+The shortcut translation files are located in the 'Lang' subdir.
+	  English and Dutch files are already filled.
+If a file for a certain language is not found the English one is used.

+    Removed an error when switching video renderers.

+    Removed some errors in the Dutch translation.

+	Added 'shortcuts.key' (the shortcuts file) to the setup.exe file (was missing).

+2018-06-10 (v6.0d):

     The versionnumber has been changed from 6.0c to 6.0d because of the addition of the VLC video renderer.

-2018-06-10 (v6.0d):

     Added the VLC player as extra renderer (only visible if VLC - the 32 bits version- is installed on your PC).